penalara/engineInputGHCFile/schema-doc/ghc-definitions-weeklyvariable.md

 engineInputGHCSchema#/definitions/weeklyVariable
 ```

-Define the distribution as a number of sections per week and a maximum range of sections per day.
+It defines the distribution as a number of sections per week and a maximum range of sections per day.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |